 Mount Aspiring National Park is part of the Southern Alps that I saw on my flight down to Queenstown.
 Like Fiordland, Mount Aspiring National Park is also part of Te Wahipounamu and is a UNESCO World Heritage site.

 1. Rob Roy Glacier Track – A beautiful AND easy hike just an hour away from Wanaka.
-Part of the road leading to the start of the track is actually private farmland, so if you’re a city girl like me this would be a very amusing drive.
+Part of the road leading to the start of the track is private farmland, so if you’re a city girl like me this would be a very amusing drive.

 3. Isthmus Peak – similar to Roy’s Peak, but lesser known.
 You can try this hike if you don’t feel like dealing with the crowd at Roy’s Peak.

-Recommended Itinerary at Wanaka
+Our Itinerary at Wanaka

 - Day 6/10: Drive to Wanaka (1 Hour) in the morning, visit Lake Wanaka, and see That Wanaka Tree